How will I certify my students' attendance?

 How do I know that I have successfully submitted my certifications?

 You will receive an automated confirmation email each time you check the certify box and hit submit at the bottom of your roster.
 Additionally, you will see the date that you certified at the top of your roster.
 It is automatically updated with the current date each time you check the certify box and hit submit.
 It will not update if you do not check the certify box before exiting your roster.

 What happens if I miss the deadline for certifying my class rosters?

-Once the deadline has passed, the only changes that will be accepted are to correct entries that were mis-keyed and need to be changed to a different status.
-A change to 'attended' will only be entered if the student was actually in attendance before the certification deadline passed.
-To request a change to an incorrect entry, you will need to send an email from your ACC employee email account to firstname.lastname@example.org, listing the student(s) name and ACC ID number as they appear on the roster and the certification status (attended, never attended) to be manually entered on the student record by A&R staff.
+Once the deadline has passed, you will receive an automated email notification.
+Department Chairs and Deans are copied on the late submission emails.
+After the deadline, all entries must be made manually by Admissions and Records staff.
+An entry or change to 'attended' may only be entered if the student was actually in attendance before the certification deadline passed.
+To request manual entries of the late certifications or to change an incorrect entry, you will need to send an email from your ACC employee email account to email@example.com, listing the student(s) name and ACC ID number as they appear on the roster and the certification status (attended, never attended) to be manually entered on the student record by A&R staff.
 All entries will be reflected on the roster and the student record in Online Services.

 What are the implications for the student if I do not certify attendance by the official certification date?

 The student will not receive financial aid for your class and possibly for other classes.

 If I certify a student as 'never attended' but the student later shows up for class, how can I change the certification status?